craiglordan/craiglordan.github.io/_posts/2018-01-01-releasenotes.md

 ### Quick Base Release Notes
 Here are examples of monthly release notes for Quick Base.
 I tracked all the enhancements and fixes and wrote all the entries.
 The voice and tone for these release notes are a blend of technical marketing and user guide material.

-These samples were assembled in Wordpress and published as part of the company blog:
+These samples from 2017 were assembled in Wordpress and published as part of the company blog:
 <div class="postrow">
   <div class="postcolumn">
   <p><b>August 2017</b></p>